South Florida Professional Tennis Instruction

 My child has never picked up a tennis racket before.
 Will you still take him?

-If your child shows at least some degree of natural athletic ability (and most children do) then perhaps... but only after an Evaluation and Assessment Lesson will I be able to tell you for sure.
-As the "two lessons per week" attendance requirement may be a bit overwhelming for some beginners and parents, I also offer regular weekly tennis lessons to children of all ages and all levels at a much easier pace.
-In contrast, attending my Youth Excellence Tennis Program is very much like attending a school that confirms to learning objectives and goals.
-An amazing amount of material is discussed during each lesson and each student is expected to practice.
+If your child shows at least some degree of natural athletic ability (and most children do) then most likely yes...
+Prior tennis playing experience is not required...
+But only after an Evaluation and Assessment Lesson will I be able to tell you if my Youth Excellence Tennis Program is right for you child.
+As the technical challenges of learning to become a championship tennis player may not be appropriate for all children, I also offer regular weekly tennis lessons to children of all ages but at a much easier pace.
+In contrast, attending my Youth Excellence Tennis Program is very much like attending a school that promotes disciplined learning objectives and goals.
+Accordingly, a large amount of technical material is discussed during each lesson and each student is expected to practice.
 Additionally, students learn professional tennis right from the start.
 I don’t teach "beginning" or "junior" tennis to students enrolled in this program.
 And I don’t teach them at their pace… I teach them at my pace.
-As a reminder, my Youth Excellence Tennis Program is demanding both mentally and physically and at least some tennis experience is usually required.
-But rather than discount your beginner before giving him or her a fair chance, your first step as a parent is to schedule your child age 3 to 13 for an Evaluation and Assessment Lesson to see if your child has the aptitude, desire, and ability to warrant acceptance into the program.
+As a reminder, my Youth Excellence Tennis Program can be demanding both mentally and physically so your first step as a parent is to schedule an Evaluation and Assessment Lesson to see if your child has the aptitude and desire to warrant acceptance into the program.

 Occasionally… If your older child seems to have an abundance of natural ability and a genuine interest in learning to play great tennis, there is an excellent chance that he or she will be accepted.
-If however your child has any previous tennis experience or formal tennis training, there is always the risk that he or she has been taught to do most everything wrong.
-And as trying to correct poor technique in older children is often more trouble than it's worth, I’d much rather start with a talented young beginner and teach him or her proper tennis technique right from the start.
+If however your child has any previous tennis experience or formal tennis training, there is always the risk that he or she has developed many bad habits ands/or learned poor technique.
+And as trying to correct poor technique in older children is often frustrating for both instructor and student, I’d much rather start with a talented young beginner and teach him or her proper tennis technique right from the start.
 And that’s the problem when you enroll your child in a recreational junior tennis program or tennis academy that caters to the masses.
-What you often get is an instructor that teaches the kids all the wrong things which invariably leads to developing an abundance of bad habits and poor technique.
-So especially for teenagers older than 13, scheduling an introductory Evaluation and Assessment Lesson is your required first step.
-During the lesson, I will interview your child and observe how he or she is able to adapt to change.
-If all goes well, then space permitting, he or she will be accepted.
-And for about a hundred good reasons (and perhaps more), I do teach nor do I endorse the Western Forehand grip.
-Accordingly, if your child has been taught to use this grip and the incorrect stroke that usually accompanies the "Western Mentality," then please understand that your child will not be permitted to use the Western Forehand grip if he or she is accepted into my Youth Excellence Tennis Program.
-Additionally, the Western Forehand grip is certain to cause irreparable harm to both the child’s arm and shoulder as the years pass.
-It’s just a matter of time.
-Further, and perhaps most importantly, the Western Forehand grip is simply not the preferred grip in the arena of world class professional tennis at the championship level…
+What you often get is a tennis program that offers little with respect to personal attention and technical development and/or an instructor that teaches the kids all the wrong things.
+So especially for teenagers older than 16, scheduling an introductory Evaluation and Assessment Lesson is your required first step.
+During the lesson, I will interview your child and observe how well he or she is receptive to the changes required in learning advanced tennis skills.
+If all goes well, then he or she will be accepted.

-So why do so many teaching pros teach the Western Forehand grip to so many junior players?
+So why do so many teaching pros teach the Western (and Semi-Western) forehand grip to so many junior players?

 If my child is selected into your program, what sort of time commitment is required and what it all going to cost?

-Teaching a child to become a professional tennis player is hard work and requires an ongoing commitment on behalf of the student, instructor, and parent.
-For at least the first year, the parent is required to accompany their child in two regularly-scheduled one-hour lessons per week.
-The parent is also encouraged to work with their child during the week to practice the material presented in each lesson.
+Teaching your child to become a championship tennis player is hard work and requires an ongoing commitment on behalf of the student, instructor, and parent.
+For children enrolled in my Youth Excellence Tennis Program, the parent is required to accompany their child in at least one regularly-scheduled one-hour lesson per week.
+The parent is also encouraged to practice with their child to reinforce the material presented in each lesson.
 Thus during each lesson, I will also be teaching you (the parent) how and what to observe when practicing alone with your child so you will always have a clear understanding of your child’s ability and progress.
 Additionally, as your child’s understanding of professional tennis develops, so will yours.

 As previously mentioned, students enrolled in my Youth Excellence Tennis Program (YETP) receive a substantial discount as compared to my regular professional teaching rates.
 Each regularly-scheduled one-hour YETP tennis lesson costs $100.
 And that’s all.
 There are no contracts.
 Each lesson is "pay as you go" and you are never under any commitment to continue.
 You can withdraw your child from the program at any time.

-Because if and when your child ever makes it to the tour, your child will undoubtedly continue to train under my direction for a percentage of his or her tournament winnings.
-So when your child makes real money, so do I. And that’s when it comes full-circle for all the time and effort invested in your child.
+Because if and when your child ever makes it to the professional tennis tour, your child may continue to train under my direction for a percentage of his or her tournament winnings.
+So when your child makes real money from tennis, so do I. And that’s when it comes full-circle for all the time and effort that I have invested in your child.

 Are there any other costs?

-You supply your own tennis rackets and other court essentials.
+No. You supply your own tennis rackets and other personal court essentials.
 I supply the instruction, training aids, tennis balls, videotaping, and teaching assistants.

 Do you offer scholarships?

-No. Since my Youth Excellence Tennis Program is so affordable, and due to the fact that I work with just a limited number of students, no scholarships are offered.
+No. Since my Youth Excellence Tennis Program is so affordable, and due to the fact that I choose to work with just a limited number of students, no scholarships are offered.

 OK, I’m interested.
 How do I get my child evaluated?

-If you are the parent of a child you would like me to consider, please call me at (954) 922-8040 to schedule an Evaluation and Assessment Lesson and interview.
+If you are the parent of a child you would like me to consider, please call Andrew Rosz at (954) 922-8040 to schedule an Evaluation and Assessment Lesson and interview.
 The cost of this Evaluation and Assessment lesson is $150 and lasts about an hour.
-I make no promise of accepting your child into my Youth Excellence Tennis Program, but I will give you an honest and objective evaluation of your child’s potential and ability.
+I make no promise of accepting your child into my Youth Excellence Tennis Program, but I will give you an honest and objective evaluation of your child’s potential for learning to play great tennis.
 If your child shows a strong potential for success, I will tell you.
 But if I happen to tell you that this program is not in the best interest of your child, please don’t be too disappointed.
 As a reminder, my Youth Excellence Tennis Program is primarily for kids with extraordinary potential for success.

 What if my child is not accepted into your program?

-If I determine that my Youth Excellence Tennis Program is not appropriate for your child, or if you simply cannot attend the two required one-hour program lessons twice per week, you may still elect to sign your child up for regular weekly tennis lessons at my regular teaching rates of $150 per lesson for "One Child Plus One Parent."
-Additionally, on-court parental participation during each regular tennis lesson is optional, however parental attendance is still required for the entire duration of each lesson.
+If I determine that my Youth Excellence Tennis Program is not appropriate for your child, you may still elect to sign your child up for regular weekly tennis lessons at my regular teaching rates for "One Child Plus One Parent."
+As parental on-court participation during each regular tennis lesson is optional, parental attendance is still required for the entire duration of each lesson.
 Alternatively, there are numerous other places to send your child to train.
 Depending on the size of your budget and your ego, you can always find a tennis camp or training facility willing to train your child.
 But keep in mind that most tennis camps and training facilities will accept most any child regardless of their ability to play.
 Their only consideration is your ability to pay.
-Additionally, most junior group programs, camps, and tennis academies are designed primarily to entertain your child, and not to teach your child to become a great player.
+Additionally, most junior group programs, camps, and tennis academies are designed primarily to entertain your child, and not to teach your child to become a great tennis player.
 How can they?
 Most instructors hired by these facilities are often nothing more than average club players or college students working their way through school.
-And since most of the juniors in attendance are just beginning and/or average players as well, you simply can’t teach a promising young child to play great tennis in a group setting.
-So don’t be fooled by a name or a camp that promotes itself by claiming that it has turned out one or two great players.
+And since most of the juniors in attendance are just beginning and/or average players themselves, you simply can’t teach a promising young child to play great tennis in a group setting.
+So don’t be fooled by a name or a camp that promotes itself by claiming that it has turned out one or two great tennis champions.
 You can bet that these select players were singled out from the crowd early on to receive individual training by the best teaching talent the facility has to offer.
-So if your child happens to be singled out as one of the best at a given facility, be prepared to pay… and pay big for the chance at individual instruction from a truly qualified teaching pro.
-And such is the reality when you send your kid to a tennis camp or training facility that caters to the masses.
+So if your child happens to be singled out as one of the best at a given facility, be prepared to pay… and pay big for the chance at individual "one-on-one" private tennis instruction from a truly qualified teaching pro.
+And such is the reality when you send your kid to a tennis camp or name brand training facility that caters to the masses.
 The hard reality is that teaching world class professional tennis to gifted young players is big business and usually involves big dollars.
-Indeed, it is not uncommon for training costs to exceed $500,000 to turn a talented young player into a world class competitor.
-So when choosing a facility to train your child, always remember that the facility doesn’t teach, people teach… And most instructors hired to work with the masses simply have no clue of what or how to teach a talented young player.
+Indeed, it is not uncommon for training costs to exceed $500,000 to turn a talented young tennis hopeful into a world class competitor at many of these facilities.
+So when choosing a facility to train your child, always remember that the facility doesn’t teach, people teach… And most instructors hired to work with the recreational masses simply have no clue of what or how to teach a talented young player.

 Where are tennis lessons and program lessons held?